Abandoned & Little-Known Airfields:

 and directly north of the Mexican border.

-The original runway configuration at Border Field is unknown (it may have been an unpaved field).
+The original runway configuration at Border Field is unknown, presumably an unpaved field.

 An undated WW2-era Navy Airfield planning document (courtesy of John Voss)